Podman for Docker Users

 status: {}

-The above spec uses the address of our container image - quay.io/andreipope/podman-nuxtjs-demo:podman
+The above spec uses the address of our container image - quay.io/andreipope/podman-nuxtjs-demo:podman.
+Make sure you replace this with your address.

 - Now, if your Quay.io repository is private, Kubernetes must authenticate with the registry to pull the image.
 Point your browser to http://quay.io, and then navigate to the Settings section of your repository.
 Select Generate Encrypted Password, and you'll be asked to type your password.
 From the sidebar on the left, select Kubernetes Secret to download your Kubernetes secrets file: